Faster Randomized Methods for Orthogonality Constrained Problems: Numerical Experiments

 Consider Figure \ref{fig:lda-covtype-p=00003D5} (FDA on \noun{COVTYPE}).
 For Riemannian CG the number of products per iteration is never bigger than $10$.
-As a reference, the number of iterations required for CG and Trust-Region with $\matM=\matS_{\w}+\lambda\matI_{d}$ is $71$ and $19$ correspondingly, whereas without a preconditioner ($\matM=\matI_{d}$) the CG did not converge even after $1000$ iterations and the Trust-Region required $44$ iterations to converge.
-Considering that the dataset has over half a million examples, subspace embedding preconditioning is highly effective, as it sketches the data to a comparatively very small size.
-The dataset has only 50 features, so dominant subspace preconditioning is less effective for this data set.
+As a reference, the number of iterations required for CG and Trust-Region with $\matM=\matS_{\w}+\lambda\matI_{d}$ is $71$ and $19$ correspondingly, whereas without a preconditioner ($\matM=\matI_{d}$) the CG does not converge even after $1000$ iterations and the Trust-Region required $44$ iterations to converge.
+Considering that the data set has over half a million examples, subspace embedding preconditioning is highly effective, as it sketches the data to a comparatively very small size.
+The data set has only 50 features, so dominant subspace preconditioning is less effective for this data set.